Blog Layout

 The Benefits of Becoming a Parenting Coach

-Kiva Schuler • Dec 08, 2021
+Kiva Schuler • December 11, 2024

 The Benefits of Becoming a Parenting Coach

-At the Jai Institute for Parenting, we give parents reassurance that punishments and dominant methods are not necessary for parenting children well.
-We give parents hope that there is a better way and that it is never too late to move in a different direction of parenting and create the connection they’ve always longed to share with their children.
+We give parents hope that there is a much better way and that it is never too late to move in a different direction of parenting and create the connection they’ve always longed to share with their children.

-Our community of passionate, committed coaches are lit up with being the change makers, peace bringers, and leaders for parents all over the world.
+Our community of passionate, committed coaches is lit up with being the change makers, peace bringers, and leaders for parents all over the world.
 Our parent coaches support families around the globe to create more peace, connection, and cooperation in their homes.

 Why Become a Parenting Coach?

-unintentional harm is caused to children through dominant, or “power-over” parenting.
-And through this understanding, you get to provide parents with the tools to deconstruct the power-over -or- power-under methods of parenting and give parents the chance to parent their children in a new way - where all needs are met.
-So many parents know they want to parent differently, they simply don’t know how.
+This is where you come in as a parenting coach.
+You really, really get how a child is impacted by their parents and how much unintentional harm is caused to children through dominant or “power-over” parenting.
+And through this understanding, you get to provide parents with the tools to deconstruct the power-over -or- power-under methods of parenting and give parents the chance to parent their children in a new way—where all needs are met.
+So many parents know they want to parent differently; they simply don’t know how.
 As a parenting coach, you get to show them!

-your own family.
-You get to be the one who breaks any cycles of abuse, shame, guilt and emotional wounding in your lineage.
-Your own children will naturally pick-up on and model your new foundations of emotional intelligence, self-regulation and communication.
+These tools aren’t solely for other parents and families.
+Parents who go through this program get to integrate the tools and get the education themselves first for their own parenting.
+So, if you’re a parent yourself, the primary beneficiary of your journey to becoming a parenting coach is your own family.
+You get to be the one who breaks any cycles of abuse, shame, guilt, and emotional wounding in your lineage.
+Your own children will naturally pick up on and model your new foundations of emotional intelligence, self-regulation, and communication.

-Lastly, from a career-lens, there’s a saying that if you love your work, you’ll never work a day in your life.
 Our coaches are extremely passionate about bringing these tools to their clients and customers.
 Not all of our coaches choose to launch a parent coaching business, but those who do realize how much demand there is for their coaching.

 What do Parent Coaches do?